An Almond Doesn’t Lactate

 On the Label

 If you refer to “almond milk” or “coconut milk” on the label, you might want to consider changing that out and removing the “milk” reference.
-It’s not much of an issue now, but it could become one if the FDA does start cracking down on the use of the term “milk.”
+It’s not much of an issue right now, but it could become one if the FDA does start cracking down on the use of the term “milk.”

 In the Ingredient Declaration